appdotnet/api-spec/resources/users.md

 # Users

 ## Retrieve multiple Users
 Returns multiple Users requested by id.
+At most 200 users can be requested.

 > This endpoint is currently migrated by the ```response_envelope``` migration.
 Please refer to the [Migrations documentation](/appdotnet/api-spec/blob/master/migrations.md#current-migrations) for more info.